 Sex In History, Gordon Rattray Taylor, 1954, Book 3, ch 12.

-Painting of a Galli priest of Cybele.
+Statue of a Galli priest.

 Paul grounds his Romans 1 argument in historical fact, explaining what Christians witnessed in Rome every day, the idolatry and shrine prostitution which surrounded worship of false gods.